franciscowendel/django-fusion/README.md

 # django-fusion-web-page

-Just a little web page called Fusion using Django and Django REST Framework in it.
+Just a little web page called Fusion built using Django and Django REST Framework in it.
-Not a big deal!

 Como executar o projeto: